Archibald0/Pagination/README.md

-PAGINATION SCRIPT WITHOUT PLUGIN
+SMOOTH SCROLL PAGINATION SCRIPT WITHOUT PLUGIN

-This is a simple pagination script using Jquery and Javascript whithout any plugin.
+This is a simple script using Jquery and Javascript whithout any plugin.

 -Respect HTML and style architecture.